Meet with BJP chief, ministers not coordination meeting: RSS

+The RSS has said that its ongoing meeting with the BJP and union ministers is not a coordination meeting but an exercise to exchange ideas.

-The RSS has said that its ongoing meeting with the BJP and union ministers is not a coordination meeting but an exercise to interchange the ideas.
+The RSS has said that its ongoing meeting with the BJP and union ministers is not a coordination meeting but an exercise to exchange ideas.

 "These are not Samanvay (coordination) meetings neither these are decision-making meetings," RSS all-India prachar pramukh Arun Kumar said in a statement.